deprimus/Tale/SETUP.md

 Go to the Tale source code, navigate inside the `src` folder, and copy everything to the `Assets/Scripts/Tale` folder.
 This path is not imposed, but recommended.

-You know you did everything right if the `Tale` directory looks something like this:
+The `Tale` directory should look something like this:

 <p align="center">
   <img src="public/setup/tale_dir.png" alt="The Tale directory">